-As pixel density often varies from website to website, the requirement of relative units is crucial to remain flexible and functional on a desktop, tablet, phone or anything in between.
+As pixel density often varies from website to website, the requirement of relative units is crucial to remain flexible and functional on a desktop, tablet, phone, or anything in between.

-When the screen size shifts, a layout changes at predefined points.
+When the screen size shifts, a layout change at predefined points.
 We call it breakpoints.
-Suppose the website has three columns on a desktop, but it will only have one column when you open it in your phone.
+Suppose the website has three columns on a desktop, but it will only have one column when you open it on your phone.
 Depending on the content, changes in CSS properties are made from one breakpoint to another.
 Please be advised to use breakpoints with caution as sometimes it becomes chaotic to understand how one element influences the others.

 Maximum and minimum values

 Amazingly, the content of any website takes up the whole width of a screen, like on your tablet or phone, but having the same thing stretch width-to-width of the TV screen does not make sense whatsoever.
-Therefore, we utilise the minimum and maximum values to set a width limit on the website.
+Therefore, we utilize the minimum and maximum values to set a width limit on the website.

 It is not that orthodox to begin from a smaller screen and shift to a bigger one or vice versa.
 However, additional limitations are added and allow one to make better decisions if they initially start with a mobile version.
-Its quite often we see people develop both side-by-side, so really, have a look at what works better for the project.
+It’s quite often we see people develop both side-by-side, so really, have a look at what works better for the project.

 Everybody prefers a stunning font on a website.
 The question is: how does one acquire it?
 Simple, look for web fonts or system fonts!
-The only difference to remember is that each web font separately downloaded, and the load time is affected if one has various web fonts on the website.
+The only difference to remember is that each web font is separately downloaded, and the load time is affected if one has various web fonts on the website.
 In contrast, system fonts are more comfortable to load with the exception that the user should have it locally, or the website will fall back to a default font.